All the CX goodness—straight to your inbox

 A customer in need of assistance, only to find no one is available to help them, will be a frustrated customer.

-Non-urgent issues can wait until the support team is online the next day, but critical issues get exponentially more frustrating the longer it takes to get a response from the support team.
+Non-urgent issues can wait until the support team is online, but critical issues get exponentially more frustrating the longer it takes to get a response from the support team.

 When you disregard customer feedback